-Result Action Geographic scope Time frame Budget (€) Lead Comments 2.3.1: All CPs have a.
-Compile relevant information All 2012 0 Secretariat Link to CITES pertinent legislation provided through MOP5 reports and/or in place to reduce, other appropriate sources and identify and as far as possible, gaps eliminate illegal b.
-Each CP develops, adopts and All 2015-2017 СР Agencies in charge of Support provided by the taking of waterbirds, enforces legislation based on this and beyond resources AEWA implementation Secretariat and other the use of poisoned review and on the harvest study in each CP stakeholders such as the baits and other non- (results under Target 2.2) IUCN Law Centre and selective methods of AEWA national reports taking, and illegal c.
+Result Action Geographic scope Time frame Budget (€) Lead Comments eliminate illegal b.
+Each CP develops, adopts and All 2015-2017 CP Agencies in charge of Support provided by the taking of waterbirds, enforces legislation based on this and beyond resources AEWA implementation Secretariat and other the use of poisoned review and on the harvest study in each CP stakeholders such as the baits and other non- (results under Target 2.2) IUCN Law Centre and selective methods of AEWA national reports taking, and illegal c.
 Develop and implement pilot NA, WA, CA, 2012-2017 250,000 Secretariat In collaboration with trade, which is being projects in each sub-region on EA, SA per sub- partner organisations with fully enforced providing alternative livelihoods to region expertise in the field; local communities as a means of funding to be solicited ensuring compliance with the from development legislation agencies